Peaceful Yard

 Did you enjoy the lovingly (and defiantly) cared-for natural areas past which Harrisonburg's half marathon or rece to beat breast cancer ran?
 Help protect them by signing up to: tell Harrisonburg City Council to protect natural yards and urban forests.

 Did you see a sign at a People's Day event?
 Celebrate our win with the Chesapeake Bay Foundation.
 We got a ban of toxic parking lot sealants –the trash you can't pick up.
+Or our win toward indoor air quality for public schools?

-The path to making a culturally sensitive transition in environmental justice neighborhoods includes using the American Climate Corps to and Ayana Pressley's Job Guarantee to help those aging in place with "beautification" as the standard of "beauty" adjusts.
+The path to making a culturally sensitive transition in environmental justice neighborhoods includes using the American Climate Corps and Ayana Pressley's Job Guarantee to help those aging in place with "beautification" as the standard of "beauty" adjusts.

 If you have a different perspective, e-mail it to bees at peaceful yard.